Infinite-Impact-Insights/kig.re/_posts/2014-08-02-arduino-ide-alternatives.md

 ## Arduino IDE Alternatives

+> First off – a tiny disclaimer: this is not a feature by feature comparison of Arduino-capable IDEs.
+> It's a personal opinion of an experienced software engineer, who recently entered this domain.
+I work
+> on Mac OSX, and so I only briefly mention the Windows options.
+But on a Mac I did end up trying most of the options listed here.

 When I talk about software IDE, I generally *do not* mean a fancy text editor.
 While I know that plenty of great developers love and use text editors on complicated software projects, the convenience of a true IDE on a small to mid-sized software project is hard to dispute.